huaweicloud/huaweicloud-dis-kafka-adapter/README.md

-# Huawei Cloud DIS Kafka Adapter
+# Cloud DIS Kafka Adapter

-The Huawei Cloud DIS Kafka Adapter help Java developers to easily migrate from Kafka to [Huawei Cloud DIS](https://www.huaweicloud.com/en-us/product/dis.html) using [DIS Java SDK](https://github.com/huaweicloud/huaweicloud-sdk-java-dis).
+The Cloud DIS Kafka Adapter help Java developers to easily migrate from Kafka to [Cloud DIS] using DIS Java SDK.
 You can get started in minutes using **Maven**.

-Quick Links:
-- issue
-- [DIS Homepage](https://www.huaweicloud.com/en-us/product/dis.html), or Chinese language site [数据接入服务](https://www.huaweicloud.com/product/dis.html)

 ## Getting Started
 ### Requirements